 General Synod usually meets twice a year for 5 days each in London and in York.
 Each synodical term (known as a “Quinquennium”) lasts for five years.
 At the start of each Quinquennium, Synod also meets in London in November for a three-day Inaugural Synod.
 It is very unusual for Synod to meet three times a year outside the inaugural years.

 Your diocese will reimburse your expenses up to a nominated amount including travel expenses and accommodation at London Synods.
 For York Synods, accommodation and meals are provided on the campus of York University where Synod meets each July.
 Synod members may claim expenses for travel to York Synods.

-For clergy and laity, you need two people from your category to nominate you to stand for Synod; ie clergy will need two clergy people to nominate them, and lay candidates will require two members of their Deanery Synod to nominate them.
+For clergy and laity, you need two people from your category to nominate you to stand for Synod; ie clergy will need two clergy people to nominate them, and lay candidates will require two members of a Deanery Synod in the diocese to nominate them.
 The presiding officers in each diocese will, no later than Friday 30 July 2021, issue invitations to nominate to all qualified electors, inviting them to send nominations to the presiding officer.
 Further detail can be found in paragraphs 37-47 of General Synod Elections 2021 - Notes for the Guidance of Dioceses.

 All clergy in a diocese may vote for members of the House of Clergy in their diocese.
 Members of Deanery Synods may vote for lay members of the General Synod.

 You may be qualified to vote for members of the Clergy and House of Laity (see above for criteria).
 Even if you cannot vote, you can following the proceedings of General Synod in a number of ways, e.g. by watching proceedings on the live stream, following the Twitter Feed, blogging and commenting on social media and (of course) praying for the work of General Synod each time it meets!